codermate/basic-springboot-tutorials/rest-api-springboot-rabbitmq/restapi-springboot-rabbitmq-publisher/README.md

 - create class for rabbitMq configuration, in this case we will config for userMesssage with message queue = queue_get_user
 #
+    // Queue :  a queue is a container that holds your message
+    @Bean
-    @Bean // this function for get message from rabbitmq with key queue = QUEUE_GET_USER public Queue queue() {
+    public Queue queue() {
         return new Queue(QUEUE_GET_USER);
     }

+    // TopicExchange :  as a routing mediator to receive messages from producers and push them to message queues according
+    // to rules provided by the RabbitMQ exchange type.
+    @Bean
-    @Bean // this function for get message from rabbitmq with key queue = QUEUE_GET_USER public TopicExchange exchange() {
+    public TopicExchange exchange() {
         return new TopicExchange(EXCHANGE_GET_USER);
     }

+    // A binding is a “connection” that you build between a queue and an exchange
     @Bean
     public Binding binding(Queue queue, TopicExchange exchange) {
         return BindingBuilder.bind(queue).to(exchange).with(ROUTE_GET_USER);
     }